cthackers/adm-zip/APPNOTE.md

 5.6 Enhanced Deflating - Method 9
 ---------------------------------

     5.6.1 The Enhanced Deflating algorithm is similar to Deflate but uses a sliding dictionary of up to 64K.
 Deflate64(tm) is supported by the Deflate extractor.

 5.7 BZIP2 - Method 12
 ---------------------

     5.7.1 BZIP2 is an open-source data compression algorithm developed by Julian Seward.
 Information and source code for this algorithm can be found on the internet.

 5.8 LZMA - Method 14
 ---------------------

     5.8.1 LZMA is a block-oriented, general purpose data compression algorithm developed and maintained by Igor Pavlov.
 It is a derivative of LZ77 that utilizes Markov chains and a range coder.
 Information and source code for this algorithm can be found on the internet.
 Consult with the author of this algorithm for information on terms or restrictions on use.

     Support for LZMA within the ZIP format is defined as follows:

     5.8.2 The Compression method field within the ZIP Local and Central Header records will be set to the value 14 to indicate data was compressed using LZMA.

     5.8.3 The Version needed to extract field within the ZIP Local and Central Header records will be set to 6.3 to indicate the minimum ZIP format version supporting this feature.

-    5.8.4 File data compressed using the LZMA algorithm must be placed immediately following the Local Header for the file.
+    5.8.4 File data compressed using the LZMA algorithm MUST be placed immediately following the Local Header for the file.
 If a standard ZIP encryption header is required, it will follow the Local Header and will precede the LZMA compressed file data segment.
 The location of LZMA compressed data segment within the ZIP format will be as shown:

         [local header file 1]